-Email firstname.lastname@example.org to find out, or contact them via their website here.
-In some cases, they are able to help with expected guide resale prices, but please note these are not guaranteed as they depend on current market conditions.
+Email email@example.com to find out if they can potentially re-sell your item, or use the contact details on their website.
+In some cases, they are able to help with information about expected/guide re-sale prices, but please note these are not guaranteed as they depend on current market conditions.

 Get the correct permission to resell.

 You will need to ensure that you get permission from your Head of School/Department to send items to UniGreenScheme.
 You will also need to get permission from Procurement and Finance - this approval will be overseen by James Stedeford, so please contact him initially by sending an email to the Procurement Department via firstname.lastname@example.org for his attention, with full details of the item(s) that you want to UniGreenScheme to take.